roengle/VexInfo/README.md

 }
 ```

-Replace the according values above with your credentials.
+Replace the according values above with your credentials(see "Getting Credentials").
 To run the program, run the `Tester` program.
-I have some test values
-already in the program, but keep in mind this isn't a permanent solution.
-To have the whole process run, instantiate a `TeamAPI` object
-like so, replacing the proper values:
+I have some test values already in the program, but keep in mind this isn't a permanent solution.
+While the test program has the process start automatically, all that is needed is to instantiate a `TeamAPI` object like so, replacing the proper values:
 ```
 TeamAPI api = new TeamAPI(put-event-link-here, put-new-ownership-user-email-here);
 ```